-BU MET’s Food Studies program provides a solid foundation in food studies and provides valuable connections to a vibrant food-focused community of scholars and students.
-In addition, you have access to the Jacques Pépin Lecture Series, co-hosted by Boston University’s Programs in Food & Wine and the Master of Liberal Arts in Gastronomy program.
+This program provides a solid foundation in food studies as well as valuable connections to a vibrant food-focused community of scholars and students.
+In addition, you have access to the Jacques Pépin Lecture Series, co-hosted by Boston University’s Programs in Food & Wine and the Master of Arts in Gastronomy program.
 You can also take advantage of the many academic and cultural resources in the Boston area, including lectures and conferences at other area universities and access to significant library and archival collections.

 The Graduate Certificate in Food Studies offers an excellent foundation for a wide variety of careers in the field.
 See a list of positions held by our alumni.